guderian120/lampstack_ecs_deployment/Readme.md

 ---
 ![Demo](media/lamp_demo.gif)

 ## Project Overview <a name="project-overview"></a>

-This Terraform project automates the deployment of a highly available LAMP (Linux, Apache, MySQL, PHP) stack on AWS, with integrated CI/CD through Terraform Cloud.
+This project automates the deployment of a highly available LAMP (Linux, Apache, MySQL, PHP) stack on AWS ECS (Elastic Container Service), with integrated CI/CD through Terraform Cloud.
 The infrastructure follows AWS Well-Architected Framework principles and features automatic deployments on code changes.

 ## 🔗 Live Deployment